 Some of the common characteristics meme stocks share are they’re usually overpriced and experience spikes of rapid growth in short spaces of time.
-Popular amongst millennials, they are prone to high volatility with valuations based around potential rather than financials — or in GameStop’s case, not potential at all but simply taking advantage of the system.
+Popular amongst millennials and Gen-Z, they are prone to high volatility with valuations based around potential rather than financials — or in GameStop’s case, not potential at all but simply taking advantage of the system.
 Usually, the sentiment around the stock is positioned around the future problem it solves, with talk of valuations very low down the list and usually only proposed by bears.
 FOMO is a big motivator to buy, while panic-selling at the slightest headwind is common, adding to the stock’s volatility.

 A peek at marijuana companies like Tilray’s and Canopy Growth’s long-term charts show a timeline of such stocks which are governed by hype rather than logic.

 How did they start?

 There are two main contributing factors that have led to the birth of the meme stock: commission-free trading and online investing communities.
-Initiated by companies like Robinhood — which has just filed its S-1 to go public — before being undertaken by some of the more established names like Charles Schwab and TD Ameritrade, commission-free trading has opened up the stock market to the wider public and facilitiated trading at any level.
+Initiated by companies like Robinhood — which has just filed its S-1 to go public — before being undertaken by some of the more established names like Charles Schwab and TD Ameritrade, commission-free trading has opened up the stock market to the wider public and facilitated trading at any level.

 Should you buy meme stocks?